Starfish-develop/Starfish/README.md

 Work on perfecting regions

-No covariance:
-print the covariance matrix, why does this look like it has some covariance?

 Interestingly, Kurucz with the covariant structure and without the covariant structure look exactly the same.
 Is this because the noise is so low?
 What do the residuals look like?
 LogAmp = -14.56.
 Actual residuals are at what scale?

 Does this same behavior happen with the PHOENIX spectra?
+Running tests to find out.

 No regions
 * all three orders, logg free, PHOENIX models